Agoric/documentation/main/guides/ui-tutorial/agoric-provider/index.md

 export default App;
 ```

-Note: If you see a type error on the `wallets` prop, this is likely because `@agoric/react-components` is using
+You may have noticed the `defaultNetworkConfig` prop points to a local chain.
+This assumes
-an older version of `cosmos-kit` than what was installed in your app.
-To fix this, you can add `resolutions` to
+that you are still running the local chain from [Getting Started](../../getting-started/index.md) in Docker.
+If you're not, make sure to follow those steps before proceeding.

-your `package.json` like so:
+Note: If you see a type error on the `wallets` prop, this is likely because `@agoric/react-components` is using an older version of `cosmos-kit` than what was installed in your app.
+To fix this, you can add `resolutions` to your `package.json` like so:

 ```json
   "resolutions": {